Slevinski/slevinski.github.io/series/unicode-and-signwriting/publishing.md

 ## Repository Description

-Technical briefings and documentary notes on Unicode, Sutton SignWriting, compatibility, current production encodings, and standards-facing next steps.
+Technical briefings and documentary notes on Unicode, Sutton SignWriting, compatibility, production encodings documented in the v1.0.0 release, and standards-facing next steps.

 ## Keywords